How to do customer research: The sauce to building chart-topping digital products

 Analyzing your competitors’ app reviews can also give you first-hand insight into their users' pain points.
 This gives you the opportunity to incorporate both your own and your competitors’ feature requests into your roadmap.
 But there’s no need to sort through all their reviews manually: our Semantic Analysis tool can also be used on competitors’ reviews.
 It also shows their overall Sentiment and Quality score, average app rating, and user engagement score by country and chosen time frame, as highlighted in the screenshot below.

-How to apply your research
+How to use your customer research

 Now that you’ve gathered all your feedback, how can you put this into practice?
 While it may seem overwhelming, we have some simple tips to help manage the process.